jedrzejkubica/GBA-centrality-C/README.md

 This generates an executable `testAdjacency` and a shared library `gbaCentrality.so`.

-To make sure the installation is correct, run `testAdjacency`, which computes and prints GBA centrality scores for three example networks.
+To make sure the installation is correct, run `testAdjacency`, which computes and prints GBA centrality scores for four example networks.

 ## Use GBA-centrality-C